 Theeran’s mother, Kangathevi Ponnudorai said the Year Three student of SJK(T) Rawang was always interested in arts.

-Speaking about Theeran’s preparation for the contest, she said, “He planned well, did his homework and completed it in two weeks”.
+peaking about Theeran’s preparation for the contest, she said, “He planned well, did his homework and completed it in two weeks”.
 Theeran’s winning piece also included an essay.

 Creativity sure runs in this family as Theeran’s younger sister, Kanniesh Shindavy, a Year Two pupil, had her artwork chosen out of 150 submissions for the Lucia Bocchino Fund for Promising Young Artists’ 2020 International Virtual Exhibition.
 Based on the theme “Who is a Woman In Your Life That Inspires You?”, Shindavy drew a picture of her mother that took her 3 weeks to complete.